Srinath-N-R/Resume-Summarizer/README.md

 9. Upload another resume or continue using the app.

 ## Acknowledgments
-- Built with Flask, spaCy, and PyMuPDF.
+- Built with Flask, openai, and PyMuPDF.
-- Inspired by the need for efficient resume screening and summarization.
+- Inspired by the need for efficient and intellingent ATS systems.